Royal Columbian Hospital: Redevelopment

 Royal Columbian Hospital is undergoing a 3 phase redevelopment project expanding the hospital's capacity to address aging infrastructure and a congested emergency department.
 The redevelopment is expected to transform and renew nearly every aspect of the hospital.

 In June 2012, the provincial government committed to the expansion and renovation of the hospital.

 In 2015, the province approved the business plan for Phase 1 of the redevelopment.

-In 2017, Phase 2 and Phase 3 approvals were announced, costing about $1.3 billion.
+In 2017, Phase 2 and Phase 3 approvals were announced, costing around $1.3 billion.

-Phase One
+Phase One (2016–2020)

-2016-2020 marked the construction of a new 75-bed mental health and substance use wellness centre (MHSUWC), which opened to patients in July 2020.
+Phase one of the project marked the construction of a new 75-bed mental health and substance use wellness centre (MHSUWC), which opened to patients in July 2020.

-Prior to completion in July 2020, the phase one facility was designated as an offsite medical centre to help with the Provincial Government's response to the COVID-19 Pandemic, however it was not used for this purpose.
+Prior to completion in July 2020, the phase one facility was designated as an offsite medical centre to help with the Provincial Government's response to the COVID-19 pandemic, however it was not used for this purpose.

-Phase Two

-2020-2024 will construct a new Acute Care Tower with a new Emergency Department which will add 50 per cent more hospital beds, raising the total from 446 to 675.

-Phase Three

-2023-2026 will upgrade and add capacity to areas in the existing Health Care Centre and Columbia Tower that will include expansion of the pediatric and neonatal intensive care units.